Search the site

 LIFI-01/A (ex L-FIL-LET/12)

-Francesca Malagnini's research activity covers multiple fields.
-Specifically, she has focused on the analysis of ancient literary texts, with particular attention to the linguistic-philological and codicological study of Giovanni Boccaccio’s autographs, and on the analysis of 19th-century literary texts, especially the prose of Manzoni, also in relation to the inclusion of Francesco Gonin’s illustrations in the Quarantana edition.
-Other areas of interest also include the study of Tommaseo as lexicographer, journalist, poet, and educator; and the teaching of Italian and Italian as a second language.
-Regarding the latter, she has prepared a monograph on the relationship between language history and language teaching; she has written a normative grammar corresponding to contemporary usage; she has outlined a diachronic framework on the language of the semi-educated.
-In recent years, she has devoted herself to the semi-educated wall writings from the 16th-17th centuries preserved in the Tezon on the island of Lazzaretto Nuovo in Venice, and to another volume dedicated to the epigraphic writings of Lazzaretto Vecchio in Venice.
-She is also involved in lexicographical studies, preparing articles for the Italian Etymological Lexicon based at the University of Saarbrucken, originally conceived and directed by Max Pfister and now by Wolfgang Schweickard.
+Francesca Malagnini’s research activity spans several fields.
+Specifically, she has focused on the analysis of ancient literary texts, with particular attention to the linguistic-philological and codicological study of Giovanni Boccaccio’s autographs, on the analysis of nineteenth-century literary texts—especially on the prose of Manzoni, also in relation to the inclusion in the Quarantana edition of the vignettes by Francesco Gonin.
+Other areas of interest also concern the study of Tommaseo as a lexicographer, journalist, poet, and educator; as well as the teaching of Italian and Italian as a second language (L2).
+Regarding the latter, she has produced a monograph on the relationship between the history of the language and teaching; she has written a normative grammar relating it to everyday language; she has outlined a diachronic overview of the language of the semi-literate.
+In recent years, she has devoted herself to the study of semi-literate wall writings from the fifteenth and sixteenth centuries preserved in the Tezon on the island of Lazzaretto Nuovo in Venice and to another volume dedicated to the epigraphic writings of the Lazzaretto Vecchio of Venice.
+She also deals with lexicographic studies, writing articles for the Lessico Etimologico Italiano based at Saarbrucken University, conceived and previously directed by Max Pfister and now led by Wolfgang Schweickard.

-She was a member from October 5, 2023, to February 28, 2026, of the research unit of the PRIN project (PI Massimo Fanfani, replaced from November 10, 2023, by Donatella Martinelli) at the University of Parma in the Archive of the Lexicography of the Nineteenth-Twentieth Century (ALON) project, approved by decree no. 901 of 21/06/2023, Project Code 20222FC7A8.
+From October 5, 2023 to February 28, 2026, she was a member of the research unit of the PRIN (PI Massimo Fanfani, replaced from November 10, 2023 by Donatella Martinelli) at the University of Parma in the project Archive of the Lexicography of the Nineteenth-Twentieth Century (ALON), approved by decree no. 901 of 21/06/2023, project code 20222FC7A8.

 2025/2026